thomasabishop/systems-obscure/src/posts/self-hosting-2-dns-tls.md

 ## TLS certification

-Next I needed to generate TLS certificates for the domain.
-In order for clients to communicate with my server over HTTPS I need to authenticate the server.
-The existence of a TLS certificate is a prerequisite for establishing the trust necessary to initiate encrypted communication.
+Next I needed to generate a TLS certificate for the domain.
+Certificates provide a mechanism for independently verifying domain ownership which serves as a safeguard against impersonation and man-in-the-middle attacks.
+(Imagine if someone was able to impersonate the domain of your online banking provider; they could intercept and steal your account details.)

+Establishing trust through a certificate is a prerequisite for the initiation of encrypted communication between client and server.
+Once the client has validated the server's certificate, it can use the server's public cryptographic key (supplied with the certificate) to create a shared cipher that will encrypt the subsequent HTTP messages.

 The process essentially works as follows.
 A client will request a resource on my server.
-The server will offer its TLS certificate which contains a public cryptographic key.
-The client will confirm the certificate is valid via a Certificate Authority and then use the public key to send the server an encrypted message.
-This will be decrypted by the server (using it's private key) and used to create a shared key that both client and server will use to encrypt their subsequent messages.
+The server will offer its TLS certificate which contains its public key.
+The client will confirm the certificate is valid and issued by a reputable Certificate Authority.
+It will then use the public key to send the server an encrypted message.
+This will be decrypted by the server (using its private key) and used to create a shared key that both client and server will use to encrypt their subsequent messages.

 All of this happens silently at the Transport Layer - a layer lower in the network stack that the actual applications running over HTTPS (TLS stands for _Transport Layer Security_).
-You only become aware of it if a website has an invalid certificate or if it is using unencrypted HTTP.
+You only become aware of it when your browser alerts you to the fact that a website has an invalid certificate or is using unencrypted HTTP.

 Thankfully, this algorithmic complexity is not the immediate concern of the server administrator!
 You can use a tool called `certbot` to generate the